 - Geddes Hall is the home of the Institute for Church Life, the Center for Social Concerns and Center for Ethics and Culture.
 Its location close to the center of campus and its design maximizing collaborative spaces will help to link interdisciplinary initiatives with service-learning and community involvement, in the light of Notre Dame’s Catholic identity.

 This administrative heart of Notre Dame is a structure that will help you to get to know more about the school, its past, and its future trajectory.
 Consider visiting this building prior to the visit of the Band’s trumpet section at 4:00 p.m. on Friday or prior to the Band’s step-off from the building approximately 45 minutes before the football game, among other times.

-Among the notable features in this 130-year-old building are the Christopher Columbus murals in the main corridor; a mural on the interior of The Golden Dome honoring the liberal arts, a wall of plaques honoring people whose own efforts and attributes have made substantial donations to the life of the University, and a history of the Laetare Medal, the most prestigious medal given annually to an American Catholic.
+Among the notable features in this 130-year-old building are a mural on the interior of The Golden Dome honoring the liberal arts, a wall of plaques honoring people whose own efforts and attributes have made substantial donations to the life of the University, and a history of the Laetare Medal, the most prestigious medal given annually to an American Catholic.

 The Hesburgh Libraries